 Dress Up Your Back Yard in 5 Easy Steps

 Depending on the square footage and material type of your patio flooring, a quick cleaning can greatly improve the look.
-Cleaning should take no more than an hour and you can rent a power washer for under $40 per hour from most local rental centers to wash clean dirt and grime from outdoor floor materials.
+Cleaning should take no more than an hour and you can rent a power washer for under $40 per hour from most local rental centers to wash away the dirt and grime from outdoor flooring materials.

-After a light power wash, depending on the material for your patio flooring, you have easy, low-cost cleaning options to improve the look even more.
+After a light power wash, depending on the material for your patio flooring, you find there are easy, low-cost cleaning options that can improve the look even more: